exercism/rust/exercises/concept/lucians-luscious-lasagna/.docs/introduction.md

 let a = x + y
 ```

 Rust uses curly braces (`{}`) to define a scope.
 A binding defined within a scope can't escape from it.
-This means that scope is defined by indenting the code with spaces, relative to the line declaring the binding.

 ```rust
 let a = 1;